timothyandrew/eycloud-recipe-delayed_job/README.markdown

 TODO: if no corresponding dj|delayed_job|delayedjob named Utility instances, then install DJ on the app instances.

+The number of parallel workers is based on the instance type and assumes that the instance is not being used for

 ## Simple Installation

 To add this recipe to your collection of recipes, or as your first recipe, you can use the helpful `ey-recipes` command line tool: